East Europeans demand funds for EU climate push, say poor should not pay

 BRUSSELS (Reuters) - Poland, Hungary and the Czech Republic set out demands on Thursday that could block agreement on the European Union’s new push for climate neutrality by 2050, saying the poor should not have to bear the cost.

-Tense talks are expected at a summit in Brussels of 27 EU leaders, at which the majority will offer financial incentives to the eastern member states to win their support for the goal of net-zero greenhouse gas emissions by mid-century.
+Tense talks are expected at a summit in Brussels of 27 EU leaders, at which the majority will offer generous financial incentives to the eastern member states to win their support for the goal of net-zero greenhouse gas emissions by mid-century.

-“We cannot allow Brussels bureaucrats to have poor people and poor countries to pay the costs of the fight against climate change,” Hungarian Prime Minister Viktor Orban said ahead of the meeting.
+“We cannot allow Brussels bureaucrats to have poor people and poor countries to pay the costs of the fight against climate change,” said Hungarian Prime Minister Viktor Orban.
 “We must receive clear financial guarantees and we will negotiate the terms of that.”

 The summit is the first since Germany’s Ursula von der Leyen took office as the new head of the EU’s executive commission, and a failure to agree on the Green Deal, her biggest initiative, would be a setback for the new leadership.